Liam-Deacon/phaseshifts/docs/introduction.rst

 various LEED packages (including CLEED), as well as for certain XPD packages.

-Currently, it uses the Barbieri/Van Hove phase shift calculation package and preliminary support for John Rundgren's EEASiSSS package as backends that are wrapped using f2py and a few Python modules to provide a user-friendly object-orientated interface for the end user.
+Currently, it uses the Barbieri/Van Hove phase shift calculation package and preliminary support for John Rundgren's EEASiSSS package as backends.
+The Fortran components are exposed via the legacy f2py path or the modern scikit-build-core/CMake build (used for Python 3.12+), with Python wrappers providing a user-friendly object-orientated interface for the end user.

 The aim of this package is to both automate and simplify the generation of phase shift files in a manner that is easy for the computational hitch-hiker,